 Must We Respond if the Requested Records are Available on our Web Site?

 Requested information being available on our web site does not excuse us from responding to your request.
 If the requested information is available on our web site, we will tell you that in our response and will include a specific webpage address, if practical.

+Are We Required to Create Records?

+The FOIA does not require ITP to make a compilation, summary, or report of information.
+Further, ITP is not required to create a new public record in order to respond to a request.

 What Fee May We Charge for Responding to a FOIA Request?